dw61/electronvolt/README.md

 Install this module using pip via `pip install electronvolt`.

-Use this module in an interactive python environment, such as jupyter notebook, via `from electronvolt import *`, for best experience.
+For best experience, use in an interactive python environment, e.g. jupyter notebook, and import using `from electronvolt import *`.

-You can also run this module online [here](https://mybinder.org/v2/gh/dw61/electronvolt/HEAD?filepath=online.ipynb).
+Alternatively, run this module online [HERE](https://mybinder.org/v2/gh/dw61/electronvolt/HEAD?filepath=online.ipynb).
 This page typically loads in 3 minutes.
-Upon entry, use shift+enter to run a block of code.
+Use shift+enter to run a block of code.
 Run the first block to initialize the calculator.
 Run the second block to feel how it works.

 ## Units and Constants

-Here are a list of units and constants that this module currently supports.
-A constant table will also be (barbarically) provided when importing this module.
-If you believe this module would better not print anything at import, please let me know.

 | Variable Name      | Value                        | Unit                                |
 |--------------------|------------------------------|-------------------------------------|